data-with-rohit/SQL_Server/High Availability/Alwayson/Readme.md

     The login running the script must have SA or high-level permissions on both AG1 and AG2.
     The Kerberos configuration (SPNs) must be correct to avoid SSPI errors during the :Connect steps.

+Key Features and Actions which this script helps you with.
+This is best suited for someone who is trying to quickly create an AG group for testing.
+This can very well be used in PROD after making necessary changes.
+(Please test properly and make necesarry changes before running it in PROD).
 <img width="1244" height="342" alt="image" src="https://github.com/user-attachments/assets/b11e4341-45fb-4246-86a7-ae2a73ac5e12" />